 - Bodily injury to animals or people

 - Third party property damage

 - Income compensation for the injured parties.

 Nobody expects a dog bite to happen.
 Taking the proper precautions and having adequate insurance can make the difference between financial stability and financial ruin after a dog bite.
-Your Trusted Choice independent agent is a great resource for you and can help make sure you and your pit bull are protected.
+Your independent agent is a great resource for you and can help make sure you and your pit bull are protected with affordable homeowners insurance.